Chatbots and interactive fitting rooms part of Hallenstein Glasson Holdings' plan to combat ever-changing retail market

 "We live in a dynamic and highly competitive market where technology is changing the way customers and retailers interact and engage.
 The pace of change and disruption is increasingly fast and transparent, and there is a need for continuous innovation," Goddard told shareholders.

-The group will continue to invest in technology, it said.
+The group would continue to invest in technology, it said.

 "The outlook for the second half of the year remains uncertain as increasing costs - such as fuel, freight, electricity etc - and the lower New Zealand and Australian dollar puts pressure on our trading margins," Bell said in notes issued to the NZX.